rust-lang/rust-by-example/examples/generics/input.md

-Generic structs can be declared to hold generics types, and generic functions can be declared to take generic types as arguments.
+Generic structs can be declared to hold generic types, and generic functions can be declared to take generic types as arguments.

 Generics must be specialized when used; but, because of type inference,